Customer Discovery Kit: Stop building products nobody wants to buy.

 Most founders build first and ask questions later.
 This usually results in a beautiful product that absolutely no one wants to buy.

-This kit is designed to do one thing: Help you run 5 to 10 high-quality discovery interviews this week, figure out if your idea is dead on arrival, and decide whether you should start writing code or throwing the idea in the trash.
+This kit gives you the exact scripts, questions, and rubrics to run 5–10 high-quality discovery interviews this week, figure out if your idea is dead on arrival, and decide whether you should start writing code or throw the idea in the trash.

 1. Who this is for & When to use it